 At HubHead, we work with customers who run asset-intensive businesses that demand a lot of maintenance activity.
 Frequently, these customers have invested tens and even hundreds of millions in advanced computerized maintenance management systems (CMMS) and Enterprise Asset Management (EAM) Systems.
 Regardless of the system they chose (SAP, IBM Maximo, or others), one experience is universal: The productivity of maintenance activity drops when an EAM or CMMS is implemented.
 The organization’s maintenance teams perform fewer work orders and get less work done than before the implementation.
 We here at HubHead conducted research to understand why maintenance productivity drops when asset systems go into production.

-Our field research concludes the following about work orders:
+Our field research concludes the following:

 The information loaded into the CMMS or EAM system is often 5 or more years old.
 As a result, the asset information is out of date.
 Often, asset hierarchies have changed and partial plant rebuilds or upgrades have been completed.
 Since these systems are transactional, they are not designed to easily evaluate, maintain, and update asset data over time.
 The maintainable item information drifts over time and never gets corrected or improved.